jenniferyik/Capstone/README.md

-# CIND820 - Big Data Analytics Capstone Project
+## CIND820 - Big Data Analytics Capstone Project

+# 📊 Modeling the Impact of Economic, Lifestyle, and Demographic Factors on Health Outcomes Using Regression and Time Series Techniques

+## 🔍 Project Overview
-This is the repository for my Capstone project for the final course towrad the Certificate in Data Analytics, Big Data, and Predictive Analytics from Toronto Metropolitan University.
+This is the repository for my Capstone project for the final course towrad the Certificate in Data Analytics, Big Data, and Predictive Analytics from Toronto Metropolitan University, exploring the relationship between socioeconomic factors and the prevalence of non-communicable diseases (NCDs), such as diabetes, cardiovascular diseases, and life expectancy trends.
+The objective of the project is to identify significant predictors of health outcomes using robust time-series analysis, feature engineering, and machine learning models, with appropriate preprocessing, validation, and diagnostics.

 ## Abstract
 This project analyzes the impact of economic, lifestyle, and demographic factors on global public health outcomes, focusing specifically on the prevalence of non-communicable disease (NCDs) such as heart disease and diabetes, as well as life expectancy.
 Using a consolidated dataset of 21,514 global observations across 18 variables from 16 sources compiled by Our World in Data, covering the period 1950 to 2023, this study applies multiple linear regression and time series forecasting techniques to explore historical patterns and predict future health trends.